cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

 and supports PalmOS up to version 4.x.
 Cloudpilot is based on the original POSE.
 Currently, the following devices are emulated:

+-   Pilot, Palm Pilot
+-   Palm III
--   Palm IIIcc
+-   Palm IIIxe, Palm IIIx, Palm IIIe
--   Palm V
+-   Palm Vx, Palm V
+-   Palm VII
--   Palm m515
+-   Palm m500, Palm m505, Palm m515
--   Palm m130
+-   Palm m100, Palm m105, Palm m125, Palm m130
 -   Tungsten W (silkscreen version)

+The coorrect device type is automatically determined from the ROM you load.
+If there are multiple possible devices Cloudpilot will let you choose when you create the session.

-# Usage
+# Tabs

 Cloudpilot's interface is divided in tabs.
 Each tab has a dedicated help page that can be accessed by tapping the "?" in